 Like a woman An orchid is a beautiful flower Like her foundation Its stem is strong yet flexible Like her skin The petals are silky soft to the touch Compared to her feminine body An orchid's form is curvaceous Like her...

-Unique and rare Septarian brown stones among other types are found along a narrow stretch of Lake Michigan shorelines.
-Find out the one other place in the world they can be found.
+Unique and rare Septarian brown stones are found along a narrow stretch of Lake Michigan shoreline.
+Read on to find out more about these fascinating stones!

 Much has been written about dinosaurs and the fury of T-Rex in popular culture; but are you aware there were giant creatures dominating Earth's oceans long, long before the dino-era ending 65 million years ago?

 Lighthearted poetry inspired by mysterious tracks in the snow all around a Michigan forest is now a children's book of verse and rhyme enhanced with beautiful photography.
 See it in the flesh!

 One January morning, looking westward toward Lake Michigan from my porch, I caught sight of a storm approaching while at the same time the sun was rising out of the East.
 It created a uniquely ominous atmosphere.
 It was inspiring to see my landscape...